HOME, ABOUT, SERVICES CONTACT︎︎

-Melis Ugurlu (b.1993, Istanbul) is an architectural designer, writer, and editor based in London.
-She currently works independently and collaboratively on projects that span interior and furniture design, research and publications, and exhibitions and installations.
-Melis is an editor at the Avery Review and was a curator at the 2021 Venice Architecture Biennale, for the Pavilion of Turkey titled Architecture as Measure and led by Neyran Turan.
+Melis Ugurlu (b.1993, Istanbul) is an editor, writer, and designer of architecture based in London.
+She works independently and collaboratively on projects that span interior and furniture design, research and publications, and exhibitions and installations.
+Melis is a contributing editor of the Avery Review and collaborates with Territorial Agency, currently on the publications of How Heavy is a City? for the 2025 Lisbon Triennale.
+Previously, Melis was assistant curator at the 2021 Venice Architecture Biennale, and edited for the Pavilion of Turkey, titled Architecture as Measure and led by Neyran Turan.

 ︎︎︎More